Visoko during the Middle Ages: Struggle for power

 King Ostoja died in 1418, which reignited unrest in the kingdom and eventually escalated into a civil war.
-Nobility once again didn't approve of the king, this time the son of Ostoja, Stjepan Ostojić.
-He only had a handful of nobelmen behind him, namely Petar Pavlović and Radosav Vladimirić.
-Stjepan Ostojić ruled until June 5, 1420, when a meeting of the nobility in Visoko sealed his fate.
-Crucial event for Ostojić's demise would be conciliation between Radosav Pavlović and Duke Sandalj Hranić.
+Nobility once again didn't approve of the king, this time the son of Ostoja, Stephen Ostojić.
+He only had a handful of noblemen behind him, namely Petar Pavlović and Radosav Vladimirić.
+Stephen Ostojić ruled until June 5, 1420, when a meeting of the nobility in Visoko sealed his fate.
+The crucial event for Ostojić's demise was reconciliation between Radosav Pavlović and Duke Sandalj Hranić.

-Tvrtko II appeared around this time, and he will have the support of Bosnian nobility in Visoko, that included voivod Vukmir, mayor Dragiša, knez Juraj Vojsalić, knez Pribić, knez Radič Radojević of Pribinić-Radojević noble family, knez Batić Mirković, knez Juraj Dragičević, knez Petar Klešić, voivod Ivko, and voivod Pavao Jurjević.
-Earlier that year that same nobility had supported Ostojić in one meeting that was held at the start of 1420, but Tvrtko II this time was assisted by Ottoman Empire in reclaiming his throne and made Visoko his royal court in 1421.
+Tvrtko II reappeared around this time and he acquired the support of the Bosnian nobility in Visoko, including voivod Vukmir, mayor Dragiša, knez Juraj Vojsalić, knez Pribić, knez Radič Radojević of Pribinić-Radojević noble family, knez Batić Mirković, knez Juraj Dragičević, knez Petar Klešić, voivod Ivko and voivod Pavao Jurjević.
+Earlier that year the same nobility had supported Ostojić in one meeting that was held at the start of 1420, but this time Tvrtko II was assisted by the Ottoman Empire in reclaiming his throne and made Visoko his royal court in 1421.

-Visoko held a meeting with Republic of Venice representatives, as they were granted the freedoms in trade in a charter issued on December 21, 1422 in Visoko.
-Ishak Bey retreated with his forces and Tvrtko would become undisputed king.
+A meeting was held in Visoko with representatives of the Republic of Venice, where they were granted trade freedoms, recorded in a charter issued on December 21, 1422 also in Visoko.
+Ishak Bey retreated with his forces and Tvrtko became undisputed king.
 By 1432 a new pretender to the throne emerged, namely Radivoj Ostojić, illegitimate son of king Ostoja.
-Tvrtko II by this time had lost the support of the Bosnian nobility, and once again Hungarians entered the scene, but this time they supported Tvrtko II and reestablished him as king.
-Visoko from this time stagnated and began to lose its importance.
-Ottoman Empire was becoming a real threat to Bosnian Kingdom, and Visoko valley soon became part of the Ottoman frontier.
+Tvrtko II by this time had lost the support of the Bosnian nobility and once again the Hungarians entered the scene, this time supporting Tvrtko II and reestablishing his power as king.
+From this point on, Visoko began to lose its importance.
+The Ottoman Empire was becoming a real threat to the Kingdom of Bosnia and the Visoko valley soon became part of the Ottoman frontier.